MADE for U of T Podcast

 Check out the most recent episode of the MADE for U of T Podcast

 MADE for U of T | Ep.
-12 | Developing Online Courses
+13 | Generative AI in practice

-Suggest a topic for a future podcast
+Suggest a topic for a future MADE podcast

 ETO-Podcasting